pjaxon/nytimes-data-example/README.md

 - /data/tmp directory must exist
 - NYtime repo should be cloned into "/var/covid" so that it exists at "/var/covid/covid-19-data/"
 - This repo should be cloned into "/var/covid" so that it exists at "/var/covid/nytimes-data-example/"

+After all dependencies are met, code can be run by "/var/covid/nytimes-data-example/nyt_git.sh" or by ./nyt_git.sh if you run it directly from the repo directory